ava-labs/avalanche-docs/docs/subnets/README.md

 A **Subnet** is a sovereign network which defines its own rules regarding its membership and token economics.
 It is composed of a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one Subnet, and a Subnet can have many blockchains.
 A validator may be a member of many Subnets.

 Avalanche's 3 built-in blockchains: Platform Chain (P-Chain), Contract Chain (C-Chain) and Exchange Chain (X-Chain) are validated and secured by all the Avalanche validators which compose a special Subnet and is referred as the Primary Network.

-All Subnet validators must also validate the Avalanche Primary Network.
+By definition, all Subnet validators must also validate the Avalanche Primary Network.

 ![image](/img/subnet-validators.png)